 WBIT is an entrepreneurship competition open to undergraduate and graduate students attending any two- or four-year University of Wisconsin school across the state (except UW-Madison).
-It teaches cutting-edge Lean Startup business development tools, provides business mentorship, and allows participants to compete at a state level for a chance to win seed funding for their idea as well as a chance to compete internationally at the 2018 International Business Model Competition (IBMC) May 10-11 in Provo, Utah.
+It teaches cutting-edge Lean Startup business development tools, provides business mentorship, and allows participants to compete at a state level for a chance to win seed funding for their idea as well as a chance to compete internationally at the 2019 International Business Model Competition (IBMC) in May 2019.

 Over 85 percent of new businesses fail within a few years, often because they try to plan their way to success.
 It’s time to change.